Wellness Center Staff

 Wellness Center Director

-I have been married since 1989 and have been blessed with three awesome boys to raise.
+I have been married since 1989 and was blessed to raise three awesome boys, now men.

-For me, therapy is not about the removal of suffering, but an opportunity to grow, learn and change in spite of – and because of - our sufferings.
-It is through the safety of this relationship that we explore painful experiences in order to find meaning and hope.
-It is sharing problems and seeking solutions.
+For me, therapy is not necessarily about the removal of suffering, but is an opportunity to grow, learn and change in spite of – and because of - our sufferings.
+It is through the safety of the counseling relationship that we explore painful experiences in order to find meaning and hope.
+It is sharing our stories and seeking solutions.
 It is about helping facilitate each client's unique personal journey toward achieving greater understanding, competence and maturity in the most vital aspects of our lives – relationship to self, others and God.

 It is truly a privilege to have the opportunity to help someone restore to themselves some of what the events of life may have stolen from them.
 To help them find purpose in their pain and discover hope in their healing is really a gift that I am humbled to take part in.